isabella232/OfficeDocs-AlchemyInsights-pr.hu-HU/AlchemyInsights/bitlocker-recovery-keys.md

       Password:
         393943-22222-281721-555554-577984-77777-194700-99999
 ```
-<span data-ttu-id="6b016-107">Ha az eszköz az Intune-be történő beiratkozás előtt lett titkosítva, akkor lehet, hogy a helyreállítási kulcs hozzá van rendelve a "Microsoft fiók" (MSA) eszközhöz, amellyel az OOBE folyamat során bejelentkezik az eszközre.</span><span class="sxs-lookup"><span data-stu-id="6b016-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="6b016-108">Ha ez volt a helyzet, bejutó https://onedrive.live.com/recoverykey és jel-ban-val amit MSA kellet volna mutat a berendezés részére melyik visszaszerzés kulcsok voltak raktározott.</span><span class="sxs-lookup"><span data-stu-id="6b016-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>
+<span data-ttu-id="7a945-107">Ha az eszköz az Intune-ba való bejelentkezés előtt titkosított, lehet, hogy a helyreállítási kulcs társítva van a Microsoft-fiókhoz (MSA), amellyel az OOBE folyamat során bejelentkezhet az eszközre.</span><span class="sxs-lookup"><span data-stu-id="7a945-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="7a945-108">Ebben az esetben a MSA való hozzáférés  https://onedrive.live.com/recoverykey és bejelentkezés során meg kell jeleníteni azokat az eszközöket, amelyekhez a helyreállítási kulcsokat tárolták.</span><span class="sxs-lookup"><span data-stu-id="7a945-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>

-<span data-ttu-id="6b016-109">Ha az eszköz a tartomány alapú csoportházirenddel történő konfigurálás eredményeképpen lett titkosítva, a helyreállítási adatok a helyszíni Active Directoryban tárolhatók.</span><span class="sxs-lookup"><span data-stu-id="6b016-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>
+<span data-ttu-id="7a945-109">Ha az eszköz tartományon alapuló csoportházirend-konfiguráción keresztül volt titkosítva, a helyreállítási adatok a helyszíni Active Directoryban tárolhatók.</span><span class="sxs-lookup"><span data-stu-id="7a945-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>